 Contact a re-enactment group that depicts your family member’s military unit.
 For example, the website Olive-Drab has links for dozens of re-enactment groups.
 The group depicting your family member will typically have a collection of historic photographs that include your ancestor.

 Research the military unit itself and track descendants of your family member’s fellow soldiers.
-By using a genealogy website such as Cyndi’s List (see Resources), you may find your family member in a group photo that is in the possession of a private individual.
+By using a genealogy website such as Cyndi’s List, you may find your family member in a group photo that is in the possession of a private individual.
 When searching photos on Ancestry.com, the site suggests using the keyword field to enter the name or number of your ancestor’s military unit or the location of a battle in which they served.
 Other keyword searches could include the locations or the ship name where you suspect your ancestor was stationed.

-Check with the U.S. Army Heritage & Education Center (see Resources).
+Check with the U.S. Army Heritage & Education Center.
 The center has more than 1.5 million photos in its archives and has an integrated search engine for its digitized collection.
 While photography began in 1839 with the daguerreotype, the center’s collection is mainly focused on the Civil War and later conflicts.